Dthurow/dthurow.github.io/_drafts/adafruit-mindfulness-bracelet.md

 - ruler
 - pen or marker
 - lighter for melting ends of the nylon strap
+- multimeter

 #### Planning the Circuit
-I'm using the adafruit project as a base, but I wanted to understand what was actually happening.
 The adafruit project has images and text describing what circuit you need to make, but no actual circuit schematic.
 Walking through what was needed, I arrived at the below circuit:

 ![Hand-drawn circuit diagram.
 Shows the Gemma's Vout pin connected to a diode and vibration motor in parallel, with the diode backwards.
 They connect to the collector side of a transistor.
 The transistor's base is connected to the A0 pin on the Gemma, via a resistor.
 The emitter side of the transistor is attached to Gemma's Ground pin.
 The Gemma also has a section labeld JST that connects to a batter, and it also has an A2 pin labeled as "cap button".](/assets/adafruit-mindfulness-bracelet/circuit_schematic.jpg)

 It's relatively simple.
 The motor connects to the the Vout pin, which is always the max voltage the battery or USB can give, then to a transistor, then to ground.
 The transistor is acting as a switch.
 Its base is connected to A0, which will be controlled by the code.
-When A0 is high, it'll "connect the switch" aka let the transistor connect the Vout to ground, causing electricity to flow through the motor and vibrate.
+When A0 is high, it'll "close the switch" aka let the transistor connect the Vout to ground, causing electricity to flow through the motor and vibrate.
 The JST bit is the JST connector on the Gemma.
 I'll use that to connect to my coin cell batteries, and it'll be the power when the bracelet is on my wrist.
 The "cap button" is the A2 pin, which I'll use as a capacitive button, allowing me to cycle through the time between vibrations.

 >**Future Danielle note**: all of my planning writeups have 3.3V as the battery voltage.
 This is incorrect, as I explain later, but the rest is correct to the best of my knowledge